FlyteWizard/csc485c-csc578c-math-learning/Educational Technology for Mathematics/Web Based Learning/Web Based Learning Systems/Video.md

 Educational videos often use a tablet with a computer program to write on a digital whiteboard.
 They can digitally be similar to [[Interactive Whiteboards]] but without the touch interaction. [[KhanAcademy]] [^3] is another example of a successful YouTube channel that promotes learning.
 A few other channels are: Numberphile [^4], Mathademics [^5], and Dr. Trefor Bazett [^6].
 These channels often use problem-based approaches to teach concepts.

+> [!quote]
-"Problem-based video podcasts provide short, web-based, audio-visual explanations of how to solve specific procedural problems in subject areas such as mathematics" [^7].
+> "Problem-based video podcasts provide short, web-based, audio-visual explanations of how to solve specific procedural problems in subject areas such as mathematics" [^7].

 According to Dr. Trefor Bazett [^8] videos should be no more than 3 minutes long.
 However, it is not uncommon to have 20 minute videos.

 The benefits of videos are lowered extrinsic load and boosted germane load.